 In order to complete all the formalities, please contact EUI4U well in advance (at least three months):

 Importing a new or used vehicle in Italy

-If you register your residence in Italy, you must have your vehicle registered and issued with Italian license plates within 60 days of taking up residence.
-Failing to do so will result in a fine and possible confiscation of the vehicle.
+If you register your residency in Italy (residenza anagrafica), you must have your vehicle registered and issued with Italian license plates within 60 days of taking up residency.
+Failing to do so will result in a hefty fine and possible confiscation of the vehicle.
 (Please note that this information may be subject to change).

-For more information on residence registration, please go here.
+For more information on residency registration, please go here.